Advisor Toolkit · 3-step meeting system

 Advisors guide the decision.
 Specialists implement security.
 Use this framework when the client wants to move from interest into implementation and needs a practical custody lane that matches allocation size, technical comfort, security priorities, and estate planning needs.

-Meeting use: This framework compares ETF exposure, exchange custody, self custody, and collaborative custody across security, complexity, counterparty risk, and client control.
+Meeting use: This framework compares ETF exposure, exchange custody, self custody, and collaborative security (often marketed as collaborative custody) across security, complexity, counterparty risk, and client control.

 Convenience Security